RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-Recall that FCM performs a set of one-time processing steps to convert the ideal conductance matrix ($G_{ideal}$) into an equivalent non-ideal matrix ($G_{non-ideal}$) for each crossbar.
-Table~\ref{tab:FCM-speedup} presents the one-time modeling overhead of FCM for various crossbar sizes.
-While considerable for larger crossbars, these one-time overheads are amortized over a large number of inputs evaluated by the DNN model.
+Recall that FCM's crossbar model generator transforms the weight matrix (W) to a non-ideal conductance matrix ($G_{non-ideal}$), which incurs a one-time overhead.
+In our evaluation, we found the modeling overhead to be 0.038, 1.2, and 61 seconds for 16x16, 32x32, and 64x64 crossbar arrays, respectively.
+While considerable for larger crossbars, these one-time overheads are amortized over a large number of inference operations typically processed by RxNN.